Who are Rishi Sunak’s wealthy in-laws?

 Who are Rishi Sunak’s in-laws?
 The Indian entrepreneurs wealthier than King Charles

-The personal story of Narayan Murthy, ‘the Steve Jobs of India’ and father-in-law to the UK’s former chancellor and likely next PM, mirrors his country’s own path to becoming a successful global IT hub
+The personal story of Narayana Murthy, ‘the Steve Jobs of India’ and father-in-law to UK’s PM, mirrors his country’s own path to becoming a successful global IT hub

-Rishi Sunak is all set to become Britain’s new prime minister and the third Tory leader to hold office in less than three months.
+Rishi Sunak is Britain’s new prime minister and the third Tory leader to hold office in less than three months.

 However the former chancellor has not had the smoothest of rides to the top job and past scandals may still come back to haunt him as prime minister.
 Earlier this year his tax affairs, and those of his wife, came under scrutiny after it was revealed that she had claimed non-domicile status in order to save on her tax bill.